 David Knauss, Co.
 D, 153rd Pennsylvania Volunteers

-“The reason you can run so fast is your legs are shorter, and you are closer to the ground,” Chunky told his best friend, David, one day.
+“The reason you can run so fast is your legs are shorter and you are closer to the ground,” Chunky told his best friend, David, one day.

 David was small in stature, but he often defended himself, stating, “I’m tall!
 It is just that everyone else is taller.”

 From the time he was in grade school, no one messed with David, or his best friend, Chunky.
 When the two boys wrestled, and if David had fought really hard, sometimes Chunky would let him win, but not always.
-When it came to running however, no one could keep up with David.
-Together the boys made fond childhood memories of playing in the barn, hiding in the hay, building forts in the big piles of animal feed.
+When it came to running, however, no one could keep up with David.
+Together the boys made fond childhood memories of playing in the barn, hiding in the hay, making forts in the big piles of animal feed.

 Early Northampton County

 David’s uncle owned another 80-acre plot next to his father’s farm.
 So, David and Chunky spent a lot of time playing together with all the cousins of both families.
 The families were very large, and parents, several children, aunts, uncles, and a grandparent or two, lived under one roof.
-The close-knit family ties gave all the young people in the neighborhood a certain sense of security.
+The close-knit family ties gave all the young people in the neighborhood a sure sense of security.

 the traveling photography studio

 The families always got together for holidays and shared the meal.
-The adults gathered at the adult table, and the kids got their table in another room.
+The adults gathered at the adult table, and the kids got their own table in another room.
 One year, when they were outside celebrating the Fourth of July with a big barbecue, a traveling photographer stopped on his way to town.
-He got all the children together and took a picture, and for 25 cents, each child got a small tintype.
+He got all the children together and took a picture, and for 25 cents each child got a small tintype.